2008 NBA playoffs: Overview

-Thanks to preseason trades for Kevin Garnett and Ray Allen, the Boston Celtics entered the playoffs with an NBA best 66-16 record.
+Thanks to preseason trades for Kevin Garnett and Ray Allen, the Boston Celtics entered the playoffs with an NBA best 66–16 record.
 It was also their first playoff appearance since 2005.

 The Los Angeles Lakers entered their third consecutive postseason.
 Thanks to a midseason trade for Pau Gasol, they entered the playoffs as the top seed in the west for the first time since 2000.

 The Phoenix Suns entered their fourth consecutive postseason.
 However, they lost to the defending champion San Antonio Spurs in the first round.

 The Atlanta Hawks made the playoffs for the first time since 1999, taking the top seed and eventual champion Boston Celtics to seven games before bowing out.

 The New Orleans Hornets made the playoffs for the first time since 2004 and for the first time as a member of the Western Conference.
 This was notable since this marks the playoff debut of Chris Paul and the Hornets’ first postseason appearance after Hurricane Katrina, pushing the defending champions San Antonio Spurs to seven games in the Conference Semifinals before bowing out.
 The Hornets would not win another playoff series until 2018, in which they were now known today as the Pelicans.
+To date, 2008 was the closest the New Orleans franchise had ever come from reaching the Conference Finals; as of 2024 the Pelicans and the Charlotte Hornets are the only active teams to never advance to the Conference Finals.

 The Golden State Warriors won 48 games, more than 5 of the 8 playoff teams in the Eastern Conference.
 However, all eight qualifiers in the Western Conference finished with at least 50 wins, thus leaving the Warriors out of the postseason.

 The New Jersey Nets missed the playoffs for the first time since 2001, largely due to a trade that sent Jason Kidd to the Dallas Mavericks.
-The Miami Heat missed the playoffs for the first time since 2003, thanks to a league worst 15-67 record.
+The Miami Heat missed the playoffs for the first time since 2003, thanks to a league worst 15–67 record.
 It also marked the first NBA postseason since 2003 not to feature Dwyane Wade.
 The Chicago Bulls also missed the playoffs for the first time since 2004.